Cedar Valley 2019 Year In Review: What You May Have Missed

 Shared in a tweet from the Chicago White Sox, they announced that they, “…are excited to partner with @MLB to host the first-ever major-league game at the Field of Dreams in Iowa!
 This game will be against the New York Yankees on August 13, 2020.”
 Read More

-In July of 2019, some famous World War II (WWII) planes have touched down in the Cedar Valley of Iowa at Livingston Aviation, part of Waterloo Regional Airport.
+In July of 2019, some famous World War II (WWII) planes touched down in the Cedar Valley of Iowa at Livingston Aviation, part of Waterloo Regional Airport.
 The planes include one of only a few B-17 Flying Fortresses, a B-27 Liberator, B-25 Mitchell bomber, P-51 Mustang, and P-40 Warhawk.
 Read More

 “The project will include a variety of rides and attractions designed to immerse guests in the stories of magical lands that can only be found at the Lost Island Theme Park,” Gary Bertch said.
 “This attraction is expected to enhance the Cedar Valley as a great place for family entertainment.”
 Read More